Draeston/Inno_Deadlines/README.md

 # Glossary
 Frontend - the "front", client side of the project; user interface, transformed data from server are there

-Backend - the "back", server side of the project, that contains
+Backend - the "back", server side of the project, that contains logic to perform user's requests

+Assignment - unit, that contains task, related important professor's or TA's comments, discussion, links and status

+Course admin - representative or responsible person, who can add assignments to the group, add important information related to the assignment